gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-fw-22.md

 ---

 # Setup Metashape on a cluster
-The concept is roughly outlined in chapter 8 of the [Photoscan Manual](https://www.agisoft.com/pdf/metashape-pro_1_8_en.pdf).
+The concept is roughly outlined in chapter 8 of the [Metashape Manual](https://www.agisoft.com/pdf/metashape-pro_1_8_en.pdf).
 Nevertheless there are some pitfalls and not so well documented features.

 :::